Facely1er/cybercorrect-complete-privacy/PRICING_STRATEGY.md

 2. **One-Time Products:** Ownership model for privacy-conscious users
 3. **Subscriptions:** Recurring revenue from ongoing compliance needs

-All pricing aligns with ERMITS LLC e-commerce policies, privacy commitments, and refund guarantees, creating a transparent and customer-friendly monetization model.
+All pricing aligns with ERMITS LLC e-commerce policies and privacy commitments, creating a transparent and customer-friendly monetization model.

 ---